dhirendrasingh25/GraphQL/README.md

 # Project Management

-Welcome to Project Management Portal, a management app where users can perform crud
+Welcome to the Project Management Portal, a web application where users can perform CRUD operations on clients and projects.
+This application is built to facilitate learning and implementation of GraphQL

-###### How to Get Started:
-- Register your Account
-- Verify your Email
-- Log in to your Account

-<b>Note:</b> Currently, the application is optimized for desktop use only and does not offer full support for mobile devices.
-Mobile compatibility is under development.

 ### Features

-###### User Profiles: Create and customize personal profiles.

-###### Post Creation: Share text posts, images, and videos with your network.

-###### Liking and Commenting: Interact with posts by liking and commenting on them.

-###### User Connections: Connect other users to see their posts in your feed.

-###### Dark Mode and Light Mode: Choose your preferred theme for comfortable viewing.

-###### Responsive UI Design: Enjoy a seamless experience across different devices.
+###### Cleints: Create, read, update, and delete clients.
+###### Projects: Manage projects with CRUD operations

 ### Technologies